Types of Documents for Authentication/Apostille

 1. Original public documents that are certified by State of Utah agencies do not need notarization.
 These types of documents include (this is not a comprehensive list):

-• Birth Certificate – must be a certified copy from Vital Records
+• Birth certificate – must be a certified copy from Vital Records

-• Marriage License – must be a certified copy from the county or from Vital Records
+• Court record – must be a certified copy from the Court Clerk of the District Court

 • Adoption papers